priyanshurohilla/jorgepiloto.github.io/pages/flight_simulators.md

 ---
-title: FLIGH SIMULATORS ✈️
+title: FLIGHT SIMULATORS ✈️
 layout: page
-permalink: fligh_simulators
+permalink: flight_simulators
 ---

 A collection of tutorials and resources for building your own flight simulator.